Adele in Munich: Background

 Adele's Live 2016, the tour supporting her successful third album 25, traversed multiple continents.
 During the tour, records for ticket sales and attendance were broken.
 600,000 tickets were sold for eight concerts in Australia, and she performed to a record 200,000 people over two nights at Sydney's ANZ Stadium.
 On 28 June 2017, Adele expressed her uncertainty about future tours in a handwritten note in the programs for her concert series at London's Wembley Stadium.
 She had decided to bring her world tour to a close in her hometown.
 Adele set the Wembley Stadium attendance record with 98,000 people.
 It was "a stadium record for a UK music event", wrote BBC News.
 Due to issues with her vocal cords, the last two nights at Wembley Stadium were cancelled after 121 concerts performed for this album cycle.

-In April 2019, Adele's representatives announced her separation from her husband, Simon Konecki, a former "power player" at Lehman Brothers turned charity entrepreneur.
+In April 2019, a representative for Adele announced her separation from her husband, Simon Konecki.
 She filed a divorce petition in September of that year in Los Angeles Superior Court.

 During her several-year hiatus, Adele reappeared in October 2020 by hosting the American comedy show Saturday Night Live.
 She made light-hearted comments about her recent weight loss and updated her fans on the status of her new album's production process.
 In the episode, she played a contestant in a Bachelor-themed parody sketch, singing excerpts from her songs.

 Adele finalised her divorce from Konecki in March 2021.
 She gave her first concert in years, performing in an intimate setting at the Griffith Observatory in Los Angeles for the CBS prime-time special Adele One Night Only.
 Adele sang her latest single, "Easy on Me", and other songs from her impending comeback album and conversed with Oprah Winfrey.

 Adele's fourth album, the first in six years, 30, was released on 19 November 2021.
-The album, which thematically centred on the collapse of her marriage, was created in the aftermath of her divorce and served as a means of explaining this phase of her life to her son.
+The album, which thematically centred on the collapse of her marriage, was created in the aftermath of her divorce and allowed her to explain this phase of her life to her son.
 30 was "self-destruction", said Adele, "then self-reflection and then sort of self-redemption."
 She performed at the London Palladium for her ITV special An Audience with Adele before "a celebrity-heavy crowd".
 The album received great praise from music critics.
 On 30 November, she announced Weekends with Adele, a concert residency at The Colosseum at Caesars Palace in Las Vegas, scheduled to run from 21 January to 16 April 2022.
 30 became the best-selling album of 2021.

 Adele tearfully announced on her Instagram account on 20 January 2022 that she had postponed her entire Las Vegas residency.
 The sudden postponement was controversial; she justified it by citing "delivery delays and COVID" and later added that her "artistic needs" were "not being met".
 Weekends with Adele would eventually launch later that year.